Sleep for Teenage Athletes Why It's Important and How Much They Need

 Importance of a Consistent Sleep Routine for Teenage Athletes

-Aim to go to bed and get up at the same time every day, even on the weekends.
-This will help your body develop a regular sleep cycle.
+Teen athletes should aim to go to bed and get up at the same time every day, even on the weekends.
+The consistent routine will help their bodies body develop a regular sleep cycle.

 Developing a consistent schedule is an important sports nutrition concept as well.
-Don’t sleep in on the weekend and miss the chance to fuel your body with a nutritious breakfast.
+Teen athletes should not sleep in on the weekend and miss the chance to fuel their bodies with a nutritious breakfast.

 Creating a relaxing routine before bed can positively impact sleep.
-Consider reading a book, deep breathing, or practicing mindfulness and meditation.
+Ideas for a relaxing bedtime routine that teens can consider include:

 Ideal Sleep Environment